AshtonRopp/AdvancedComputerSystems/README.md

 This project implements a dictionary codec for compression and memory latency reduction.

 **Highlights:**
-- Reduced memory latency by 80% using dictionary encoding
+- Reduced memory latency by 80% using dictionary encoding.
-- Deployed SIMD instructions to promote effective data processing
+- Deployed SIMD instructions to promote effective data processing.
-- Utilized multithreading for search/scan operations
+- Utilized multithreading for search/scan operations.

 ## Getting Started
 Each project includes detailed setup instructions in its respective folder.
 Follow those to run the experiments and explore the results.